clibuilder/clibuilder/README.md

     args.yourStrOption // typed as string
     args.yourNumOption // typed as number

-    this.config // if you have config defined, yes it is typed this.cwd // current working directory.
+    this.config // if you have config defined, it is typed accordingly this.cwd // current working directory.
 Typically it is the same as process.cwd() this.ui.error()
     this.ui.warn()